tabarra/txAdmin/README.md

 ## License, Credits and Thanks
 - This project is licensed under the [MIT License](https://github.com/tabarra/txAdmin/blob/master/LICENSE).
 - Favicons made by Freepik from [www.flaticon.com](www.flaticon.com) are licensed under [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)
-- Special thanks to everyone that contributed to this project.
+- Special thanks to everyone that contributed to this project, specially the very fine discord folks that provide support for others.